fltd/AceStream.bundle/README.md

 ## Introduction

-A [Plex Media Servers](https://www.plex.tv/downloads) plug-in that scrapes reddit's pages looking for acestream links and then populate a list understandable by plex, or plays your customized AceStream ID.
+A [Plex Media Servers](https://www.plex.tv/downloads) plug-in capable of

-## Subreddits to scrape from
+1. Scrapes posts from [Footybite](https://footybite.com/) looking for acestream links and then populate a list understandable by plex

-* soccerstreams69
+2. Plays your customized AceStream ID

 ## Requirements